jotadwright/babel/experiments/clevr-learning/README.md

 	This will not trigger any repair!
 However, it would be a clear case for the lex->item-based repair.
 It is clear that the item-based cxn that applied was not sufficient, so it can be ignored.
-	Maybe this can be tried after all repairs?
-Or it needs to be checked already in the lex->item-based repair.
+	Add this to the lex->item-based repair.

  - Similar edge case:
 	X lexical cxns applied, item-based with X slots and 1 string in root!